Blogs/AI SEO Tool That Works With Every LLM: A Developer's Guide in 2026

 pnpm add @power-seo/ai

 Zero runtime dependencies.
-Nothing else gets pulled in.
 The package is pure TypeScript, tree-shakable, ships both ESM and CJS formats, and is safe for SSR, Edge runtimes (Cloudflare Workers, Vercel Edge, Deno), and Node.js environments.

 Meta Descriptions in Under 20 Lines